 Importance of AI in the retail industry

 Artificial intelligence is growing ever-more popular in the retail industry.
 We’re seeing a growing base of applications.
-And that’s why Fortune Business Insights forecasts that the AI in retail market will grow from $4.84 billion in 2021 to $31.18 billion in 2028 at a CAGR of 30.5%.
+And that’s why Fortune Business Insights forecasts that the AI in retail market will reach $24.1 billion by 2028, which equals a growth of 24.4% CAGR.

 Why such interest in AI technologies in the retail world?
 Well — the sector generates swathes of data every day, spanning products, customers, promotions, sales trends, almost anything you can think of.
 And thanks to machine learning and automation, this data can be processed to benefit retail companies, giving them a tremendous competitive advantage.